nuclearsugar/VectorRecursionWorkbench/README.md

 *Screenshot: Previewing the guide lines and recursion concurrently*

+## Standalone App
+If you just want to instantly start using this software and don't want to deal with setting up Python, then there is an [standalone app](https://github.com/nuclearsugar/VectorRecursionWorkbench/releases) available for both Mac and Windows.

 ## Archived
 This software is no longer being maintained and issues will not be fixed.
 But you're welcome to fork this project.